-Command: redistribute ospf [command: redistribute ospf [command [route-map<word>]

-no redistribute ospf [process-tag>]
+Command: redistribute ospf [command: redistribute ospf [command] [route-map no redistribute ospf [cess-tag>]

 Function: To redistribute routing information form OSPFv3 to MBGP4+.
 The no form of this command will remove the configuration.

 Parameters: process-id is the process character string of the OSPFv3, the length is less than 15.
 If no process id is specified, the default process will be used.